skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     b.
 Repeat the steps above to inline the `pageOffset` and `numberOfNumbers` parameters used by the `printNumbersOnPage` method.
 If a line is created initializing `pageOffset` as a local variable, delete this line.

-    c. `numbers` is now the only parameter that remains for `printNumbersOfPage`, an it makes sense to also extract `numbers` into a field.
+    c. `numbers` is now the only parameter that remains for `printNumbersOfPage`, and it makes sense to also extract `numbers` into a field.
         - Go back to the `print` method.
         - Select `numbers` in the line initializing `numberOfNumbers`, and extract it as a field.
 Be sure to check the box to replace all occurences.
-        - Now if you run your tests, they should now fail, because IntelliJ did not actually add a statement to initialize `this.numbers` to equal the parameter `numbers`.
+        - Now if you run your tests, they should fail, because IntelliJ did not actually add a statement to initialize `this.numbers` to equal the parameter `numbers`.
 Add the line `this.numbers = numbers` to the top of the `print` method.
         - Run tests to verify they are again passing.
         - Back in the `printNumbersOnPage` method, use **Safe Delete** to delete `numbers` from the parameter list, and remove the superfluous `self.` in the next-to-last line of the method.